ltltlt/notes/network/ns/dns.md

 Since dnsmasq use syslog under linux, you can use `tail -F /var/log/syslog | grep -i dnsmasq` to view log.

+## Problems have not been solved(solved)

+- [x] dnsmasq always use upstream nameserver 127.0.0.1(it listen on 127.0.1.1), and some other dns nameserver(these are not problems, because they are from dhcp).
+So where is 127.0.0.1 comes from.
+    Turns out it's from my dhclient.conf(/etc/dhcp/dhclient.conf), following line:

+    ```bash
+    prepend domain-name-servers 127.0.0.1;
+    ```

+- [x] dig get no result, `FORMERR`, because dig send cookie dns option, but dnsmasq doesn't support this option, and give back an error.
+See [this][dns FORMERR].
+    Solution is simple, use `dig -nocookie url` instead

 ## Useful links

 - <https://www.hi-linux.com/posts/30947.html>
+- [dns FORMERR]: https://kevinlocke.name/bits/2017/01/20/formerr-from-microsoft-dns-server-for-dig/ "dns FORMERR"